Spectral Analysis of the Non-self-adjoint Mathieu-Hill Operator: Introduction

-Recently, Gesztezy and Tkachenko [8,9] proved two versions of a criterion for the Hill operator $L(q)$ with $q\in L_{2}[0,1]$ to be a spectral operator of scalar type, in sense [6], one analytic and one geometric.
+Note that the spectral singularities of the operator $L(q)$ are the points of its spectrum in neighborhoods of which the projections of $L(q)$ are not uniformly bounded (see [7] and [12]).
+McGarvey [9] proved that $L(q)$ is a spectral operator if and only if the projections of the operators $L_{t}(q)$ are bounded uniformly with respect to $t$ in $(-\pi,\pi]$.
+Recently, Gesztezy and Tkachenko [6,7] proved two versions of a criterion for the Hill operator $L(q)$ with $q\in L_{2}[0,1]$ to be a spectral operator of scalar type, in sense of Danford, one analytic and one geometric.
 The analytic version was stated in term of the solutions of Hill's equation.
 The geometric version of the criterion uses algebraic and geometric \ properties of the spectra of periodic/antiperiodic and Dirichlet boundary value problems.

-Our aim is to find the criterion stated in term of the potential $q.$
+The problem of describing explicitly, for which potentials $q$ the Hill operators $L(q)$ are spectral operators appears to have been open for about 50 years.
+Moreover, the discussed papers show that the set of potentials $q$ for which $L(q)$ is spectral is a small subset of the periodic functions and it is very hard to describe explicitly the required subset.
+In paper [14] we found the explicit conditions on the potential $q$ such that $L(q)$ is an asymptotically spectral operator and in [17] we constructed the spectral expansion for the asymptotically spectral operator.
+In this paper we find a criterion for asymptotic spectrality of $H$ stated in term of the potential (4).

 The paper consists of 5 sections.
-In Section 2 we present some preliminary facts, from [16, 17, 5], which are needed in the following.
-In Section 3 we obtain some general results for $L_{t}(q)$ with locally integrable potential $q.$ In Section 4 using the results of Section 3 we obtain the uniform asymptotic formulas for the operators $H_{t}$ and prove that there exists a positive number $C,$ independent of $t,$ such that the eigenvalues $\lambda_{n}(t)$ of $H_{t}$ for all
+In Section 2 we present some preliminary facts, from [13, 14, 3], which are needed in the following.
+In Section 3 we obtain some general results for $L_{t}(q)$ with locally integrable potential $q.$ In Section 4 using the results of Section 3 we obtain the uniform asymptotic formulas for the operators $H_{t}$.
+In Section 5, as a main result of this paper, we find the\ necessary and sufficient conditions on numbers $a$ and $b$ for which $H$ has no spectral singularity at infinity and it is an asymptotically spectral operator.

-$t\in$ $(-\pi,\pi]$ lying in $\{z\in\mathbb{C}:\mid z\mid>C\}$ are simple (see Theorem 4).
-These results imply that the spectrum of the operator $H$ in a neighborhood of $\infty$ consist of the separated simple analytic arcs and the number of the spectral singularities in $S(H)$ is finite (see Theorem 5 in Section 5).
-Moreover, in Section 5, we find the\ necessary and sufficient conditions on numbers $a$ and $b$ for which the operator $H$ has no spectral singularity at infinity and it is an asymptotically spectral operator (see Theorem 7).